thingsboard/thingsboard.github.io/docs/samples/nodemcu/temperature.md

 Our application consists of three *.lua* files:

  - config.lua - configuration file, where we define a custom configuration.
-   You need to modify this file in order to setup your wifi network parameters and address of Thingsboard server.
+   You need to modify this file in order to setup your wifi network parameters and address of ThingsBoard server.
    - your wifi network SSID - name of the wifi network.
    - your wifi network password - password to the network.
    - thingsboard server IP - host of your thingsboard installation.
 Use "demo.thingsboard.io" if you are using [live demo](https://demo.thingsboard.io/) server.